A Lot or a Little?

-Parents need to know that the Oscar-nominated animated drama The Wind Rises is notable for being anime legend Hayao Miyazaki's final feature-length film, until it was announced in 2021 that he would come out of retirement for a new project.
+Parents need to know that the Oscar-nominated drama The Wind Rises was reported to be anime legend Hayao Miyazaki's final feature-length film, until it was announced in 2021 that he would come out of retirement for a new project.
 The movie poignantly chronicles the life of Jiro (voiced by Hideaki Anno in the original version and Joseph Gordon-Levitt in the English dub), a famous Japanese engineer who was responsible for designing the infamous zero bomber.
 Jiro repeatedly demonstrates his integrity and perseverance as he struggles with many external and internal conflicts.
-Because of the historical setting, there are real-life disasters and catastrophes depicted in the movie, like the Kanto Earthquake of 1923 and of course World War II.
-There's also an upsetting subplot about the engineer's beloved, who suffers from tuberculosis, and many, many scenes of men smoking cigarettes (as was customary in that era).
+Because of the historical setting, real-life disasters and catastrophes are depicted in the movie, like the Kanto Earthquake of 1923 and World War II.
+There's also an upsetting subplot about the engineer's beloved, who suffers from tuberculosis, and many, many scenes of men smoking cigarettes.
 Because of the themes and the mature subject matter, this is an animated film best for inquisitive older kids and teens.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Visually, this is a gorgeous film.
-The film doesn't include any mythical creatures or fantastical worlds; it's all Japan, the sky, the fields, the wind, and those beautiful planes of Jiro's dreams.
-This is a contemplative story that requires a patient audience.
-Young kids used to high-octane adventures may not be ready for this introspective tribute to a visionary man, who may have known in the abstract that his designs would one day be used in war, but who really just wanted to, as Caproni told him, make his dreams a reality.
+The Wind Rises doesn't include any mythical creatures or fantastical worlds; it's all Japan, the sky, the fields, the wind, and the beautiful planes of Jiro's dreams.
+This is a contemplative tale that requires a patient audience.
+Young kids used to high-octane adventures may not be ready for this introspective tribute to a visionary man, who may have known in the abstract that his designs would one day be used in war but who really just wanted to make his dreams a reality.

-The second half of the film features a heartbreaking romance between Jiro and the now grown-up girl he once ushered to safety during the 1923 Earthquake.
-Naoko (Emily Blunt) is herself an artist who loves landscapes.
+The second half of the film features a heartbreaking romance between Jiro and the now grown-up girl he once ushered to safety during the 1923 earthquake.
+Naoko (Miori Takimoto/Emily Blunt) is herself an artist who loves landscapes.
 They long to marry, but Naoko suffers from tuberculosis, a disease even the brilliant Jiro can't troubleshoot.
-Their scenes together are romantic, but also devastatingly sad -- like when he spends a night finishing blueprints with one hand firmly grasping his ill young wife's hand.
-The story line isn't exactly a nailbiter, but this is a quietly powerful movie about what it takes to have a singular vision and dedicate your life to it; a tale of a genius, one can only assume, much like Miyazaki himself.
+Their scenes together are romantic but also devastatingly sad -- like when he spends a night finishing blueprints with one hand firmly grasping his ill young wife's hand.
+The storyline isn't exactly a nail-biter, but this is a quietly powerful movie about what it takes to have a singular vision and dedicate your life to it; a tale of a genius, one can only assume, much like Miyazaki himself.